zorun/ansible-role-garage/README.md

 ## Variable reference

+All role variables are listed below, followed by a short description.
-A few variables are mandatory.
-For optional variables, we indicate the default value.
+A few of these variables are mandatory.
+For all other variables, we indicate the default value.

     garage_version (mandatory)